 Kobolds have no subraces, so you’re chilling with the basic Kobold.
 Don’t let this make your Kobold boring; changing scale color or height might not make much of a difference for stats, but it’s certainly important!

 - Dexterity +2.
 You might be wondering what your second stat is… You don’t get one.
 Kobolds only get a +2 to Dexterity.
 This lessens their potential… But Dexterity is good.
 Really good.
 Dexterity improves your attack rolls with finesse weapons, ranged weapons, dexterity saves, acrobatics, stealth, sleight of hand… Oh, and also boosts your AC!
 Dexterity is a “god stat,” covering a ton of different options.
 So while you don’t get a +1 to Intelligence or Charisma, this still isn’t bad!
+If this lost attribute is a dealbreaker, Tasha’s Cauldron of Everything provides options for modifying starting abilities.

 - Small Size, 30 ft Movement.
 Small size tends to be fairly beneficial.
 You don’t get too many benefits from size in 5E.
 So, you just have easier cover opportunities and are a little easier to carry around.
 Usually, these races have 25 ft movement… But you don’t!
 Scamper around like the little scamp you are.